itsmurugappan/kubecon-eu-2021-demo/Readme.md

-# Health Device Data consolidation with Cloud Events and Knative Eventing
+# Health Device Data aggregation with Cloud Events and Knative Eventing

 This repo was developed for the demo at kubecon Europe 2021.